christopherkobayashi/MagicDesk-Cartridge-Generator/README.md

 * compilation.cfg and prg directory
     * sample configuration file and prg files to assemble a cartridge
 * crtgen.py
-    * Python program that links prg files with menu program and generates bin file that can be burned to eprom, or converted to CRT file for emulation (using VICE's cartconv)
+    * Python program that links prg files with menu program and generates bin file that can be burned to eprom/flash, or converted to CRT file for emulation (using VICE's cartconv)
-    * Program should run on any system that has Python and required modules installed (see beginning of crtgen.py for required modules)
+    * it should run on any system that has Python and required modules installed (see beginning of crtgen.py for required modules)
 * readme.txt
     * pure text readme file
 * gpl.txt